-- 1. Providing copies of a summary of the code to all students, at a general school assembly held at the beginning of each school year. - 2.
-Making copies of the code available to all parents at the beginning of the school year. - 3.
-Mailing a summary of the code of conduct written in plain language to all parents of district students before the beginning of the school year and making this summary available later upon request. - 4.
-Providing all current teachers and other staff members with a copy of the code and a copy of any amendments to the code as soon as practicable after adoption. - 5.
+- 1. The code of conduct will be reviewed with students at the beginning of each school year. - 2.
+The code of conduct will be made available to all parents at the beginning of the school year. - A summary of the code of conduct written in plain language will be mailed to all parents of district students before the beginning of the school year and making this summary available later upon request. - 4.
+The code of conduct will be made available to all current teachers and other staff members.. - 5.
 Providing all new employees with a copy of the current code of conduct when they are first hired. - 6.
-Making copies of the code available for review by students, parents and other community members.
+Copies of the code will be available for review by students, parents and other community members.